Employment Law

 Industry reaction

 • Broader Context: The justification of layoffs under the guise of future growth or realignment is becoming increasingly common.
-In recent months, Sumo Group, Gameloft, Take-Two Interactive, Xbox, Square Enix, and Embracer Group have all announced layoffs citing similar reasons.
+In recent months, Sumo Group, Gameloft, Take-Two Interactive, Square Enix, and Embracer Group have all announced layoffs citing similar reasons.
 Ubisoft laid off 45 employees earlier this year.

 • Market Dynamics: The rapid expansion seen during the early years of the COVID-19 pandemic, driven by increased game playing while people were home, has slowed.
 Companies are now adjusting to a more stabilized market environment.